-Most torts are pursued by individual plaintiffs on an individual basis.
+Most torts are pursued by plaintiffs and mass torts lawyers on an individual basis.
 For example, if two people are injured in a car accident, they would usually both file separate lawsuits against the at-fault driver.
 However, there are specific circumstances under which plaintiffs in a case can band together to simplify their claims.
 This typically occurs when several plaintiffs have similar claims against a single defendant.

 - Hernia Mesh – Approximately one million hernia repair surgeries are completed each year in the United States, according to the Federal Drug Administration (FDA).
 Chronic pain after the procedure happens in about 30 percent of patients.

-- Hip Replacement – While millions of Americans have benefited from such a surgery and were given a new lease on life, others have serious problems after the surgery such as pain and mobility issues.
+- Hip Replacement – While millions of Americans have benefited from this surgery and were given a new lease on life, others have serious problems such as pain and mobility issues.

-- IVC Filters – Inferior vena cava (IVC) filters are small medical devices used for patients who are at a high risk of experiencing an arterial blockage in the lungs or a pulmonary embolism.
+- IVC Filters – Inferior vena cava (IVC) filters are small medical devices that are used for patients who are at a high risk of experiencing an arterial blockage in the lungs or a pulmonary embolism.
 When these filters are defective, they can perforate the inferior vena cava.

-- Knee Replacement – According to Health Research Funding, over 4.5 million Americans have at least one total knee replacement, with over 54,000 of these surgeries performed each year.
+- Knee Replacement – According to Health Research Funding, more than 4.5 million Americans have at least one total knee replacement, with more than 54,000 of these surgeries performed each year.
 However, in some patients, the implants are failing.

-- Mesothelioma – According to a 2017 report by the Centers for Disease Control, over 2,000 people are diagnosed with mesothelioma each year.
+- Mesothelioma – According to a 2017 report by the Centers for Disease Control, more than 2,000 people are diagnosed with mesothelioma each year.
 Often, the cause was asbestos exposure on the job.

-- Roundup – The product known as Roundup, created by the Monsanto corporation, is one of the most common pesticides used in the United States.
+- Roundup – The product known as Roundup, which was created by the Monsanto corporation, is one of the most common pesticides used in the United States.
 It is also a killer, and the manufacturers are being held responsible.

 - Surgical Stapler – According to the Food and Drug Administration (FDA), hundreds of thousands of people have been injured by surgical staples in the last decade.
 Surgeons rely on surgical staples to seal incision sites after surgery.

 - Talcum Powder – Talcum powder has long been associated with infant care, and many people use it to stay dry and fresh.
 However, some powder contains the dangerous ingredient talc, which has been linked to deadly mesothelioma.